-Chimney breasts and fireplaces There is a stove installed at the fireplace within the living room comprising a tiled surround and hearth.
+Internal joinery and kitchen fittings The internal joinery is of a varnished hardwood pattern comprising timber panel and glazed timber doors.
+There is a modern fitted kitchen which has both floor and wall mounted units.
+Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+Chimney breasts and fireplaces There is a gas fire installed at the fireplace within the living room, which comprises a stone surround and a tiled hearth.
 Visually inspected.
 No testing of the flues or fittings was carried out.
-Internal decorations The internal decorations are painted.
+Internal decorations The internal decorations are painted and papered.
 Visually inspected.
 Cellars Not applicable.
 Electricity Mains electricity is connected.
-The electricity meter is located externally within a service box to the side of the property, whilst the consumer unit is installed within the understairs cupboard.
+The electricity meter is located externally within a service box to the rear of the property, whilst the consumer unit is installed within a hall cupboard.
+Solar voltaic panels have been installed to the rear roof pitch with the solar invertor unit located within the roof void area.
 Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.
-Gas Not applicable.
-Water, plumbing and bathroom fittings Water is from the mains supply.
-The plumbing installation where seen, comprises copper distribution pipes, together with uPVC wastepipes.
-At ground floor level, there is a mixed colour three piece shower room suite having an electric shower installed.
-At first floor level there is a white WC and wash hand basin within the toilet.
-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Gas There is a private LPG supply with the gas storage tank located in the garden.
+Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
-Heating and hot water There is no central heating system, however, the subjects do benefit from electric storage/panel heaters.
-Domestic hot water is provided by an electric immersion heater fixed to the hot water tank which is installed within the shower room cupboard.
-Visually inspected.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the Surveyor will state that in the report and will not turn them on.